-You can enable or disable HDD Protection by moving the slider to the right or left.
+You can choose whether to enable or disable TOSHIBA HDD Protection.

-HDD Protection does not work when the computer is booting, in Sleep Mode, in Hibernation Mode, in transition to Hibernation Mode, recovering from Hibernation Mode, or powered off.
-Do not subject the computer to vibration or impact while the protection is disabled.
+This function does not work when the computer is booting, in Sleep Mode, in Hibernation Mode, in transition to Hibernation Mode, recovering from Hibernation Mode, or powered off.
+Do not subject the computer to vibration or impact while the function is disabled.